 Christmas morning I open a present from my husband…

-Ok, its a book on checklists, I know it sounds boring but its a fascinating and enlightening insight into how a checklist is essential in virtually every area of our lives.
+Ok, it’s a book on checklists, I know it sounds boring but it’s a fascinating and enlightening insight into how a checklist is essential in virtually every area of our lives.

-How breaking down complex, high-pressure tasks into small steps can radically improve success even in the area of heart surgery survival rates.
+A surgical safety checklist is about breaking down complex, high-pressure tasks into small steps can radically improve success even in the area of heart surgery survival rates.

 Experts need checklists, think of them as written processes to guide them through the key steps in any complex procedure.

 Such a simple idea sounds crazy until he presents such a strong argument you will be convinced and start using the power of checklists for the most mundane tasks.
-I know I make lists for everything as I found it a great way to keep my mind empty and not putting pressure on myself to retain all the things I need to do.
+I know I make lists for everything as I found it a great way to keep my mind empty and not put pressure on myself to retain all the things I need to do.
 You could say I have been freeing up mental RAM for those techies out there.
-It gives me a calmer organised approach to life and business but it gives me the freedom to prevent failures & mistakes.
+It gives me a calmer organised approach to life and business but it gives me the freedom to prevent failures, human error & mistakes.

 Thank goodness for checklists!